mothers

 William Penn

-The thing to remember about fathers is,
+The thing to remember about fathers is, they're men.
+A girl has to

-They are dragon seekers, bent on improbable rescues.
-Scratch any father, you find
+keep it in mind: They are dragon seekers, bent on improbable

-Someone chock full of qualms and romantic
+rescues.
+Scratch any father, you find Someone chock full of qualms

-terrors, Believing change is a threat Like
+and romantic terrors, believing change is a threat like your first

-first bicycle It took such months to get.
+shoes with heels on, like your first bicycle It took such months to get.

 Phyllis McGinley